 Home to the beginnings of Canada, Quebec is still home to some of the most beautiful examples of early European colonial architecture in Canada.
 Due to its culturally French heritage (read: great food and wine!), Quebec is the birthplace of Canada’s signature dish, poutine – a mid of french fries, cheese curds and gravy.
 The province of Quebec is home to two main cities that visitors should make time for – Montreal and Quebec City (also known simply as Quebec).
 Be sure to try melted maple syrup rolled in snow, tire sur la neige if visiting in winter, as well as an afternoon skating on the historic St Lawrence River.
 Even if it’s not winter, this is a great view anyway, so bring your camera.
 To experience some of Quebec’s true rural treats, head out to the Laurentian Mountains for some hiking and wildlife viewing.

 The Maritime provinces of Canada are rarely visited by your typical tourist, which makes them even more awesome to visit for those new (or old!) to Canada.
-Comprised of a number of islets, islands and peninsulas, the Maritimes have a rich nautical history mixed with settlements from Cornwall, Devon, Somerset, Ireland and Scotland.
+Comprised of a number of islets, islands and peninsulas that you can canoe around with your dry bag, the Maritimes have a rich nautical history mixed with settlements from Cornwall, Devon, Somerset, Ireland and Scotland.
 In fact, there are still dialects of Scots Gaelic spoken in parts of Nova Scotia, as well as Irish found in very remote and outlying outport towns in Newfoundland.
 Nova Scotia, New Brunswick and Prince Edward Island are pretty well on the travel map and can be traversed easily by travellers, but Newfoundland still remains relatively difficult to get to for some, but for those willing to make the effort, let’s just say – it’s worth its weight in gold.

 So there you have five top places in Canada well worth a visit for either a newcomer or an old hat to this awesome, vast and welcoming nation.
 Pack your bags – everyone’s welcome in Canada.